the-turing-way/the-turing-way/book/website/community-handbook/bookdash/bookdash-after.md

 They can also sign up to receive our monthly newsletter: [https://tinyletter.com/TuringWay/](https://tinyletter.com/TuringWay/).
 We are on Twitter as [@turingway](https://twitter.com/turingway), where we send regular updates.

-If you have more ideas or questions about the project, the book dash event or something else related to our community, please feel free to reach out to the team members [theturingway@gmail.com](mailto:theturingway@gmail.com).
+If you have more ideas or questions about the project, the Book Dash event or something else related to our community, please feel free to reach out to the team members [theturingway@gmail.com](mailto:theturingway@gmail.com).

 ## Reports and additional materials